 The dashboard is your command center.
 It shows everything at a glance:

-2.1 Pod Status Bar
+2.1 Pod Status Indicator

 3. Sharing Your Booking Link